vlabella/beemfit/README.md

 Fit Param.
 Filename  :  FBEEM_spectra_parameters.dat
 ```

 Two additional files will be created, one with the original data and corresponding fit and another with the parameters of the fit, that is displayed on the screen.

+## Options

 Several other options are available and can be seen with the `--help` command shown below.

 ```
 beemfit v 1.1.0 BEEM Spectroscopy Fitter